hashicorp-education/nomad-infrastructure/ansible/README.md

 # Ansible configuration for Nomad cluster

-This directory contains Ansible playbooks and roles to install and configure a co-located HashiCorp Nomad v2.0.4 + Consul v2.0.1 cluster on the infrastructure provisioned by Terraform.
+This directory contains Ansible playbooks and roles to install and configure a co-located HashiCorp Nomad + Consul cluster on the infrastructure provisioned by Terraform.
+Versions are pinned in [`group_vars/all.yaml`](group_vars/all.yaml).

-**[Complete deployment guide](../DEPLOY_CLUSTER_GUIDE.MD)** — Step-by-step instructions for the full deployment process.
+**[Complete deployment guide](../DEPLOY_CLUSTER_GUIDE.md)** — Step-by-step instructions for the full deployment process.

 ## Overview